Zahid Valencia: 2017–2018

 As a sophomore, Valencia claimed titles from the Cliff Keen Invitational (named OW) and the Midlands Championships, and compiled a 25–0 record during the regular season.
 In the postseason, he claimed his second straight Pac-12 title, and entered the NCAA's as the top seed for the second year straight.

-At the NCAA championships, Valencia posted two pins and a major decision to reach the semifinals, where he defeated returning All-American Myles Amine by decision to make the finals.
-In the finale, he defeated his rival and the returning NCAA champion Mark Hall, who denied Valencia the title opportunity the previous year, with an 8–2 decision to become the 11th Sun Devil to claim an NCAA title.
-After the season, Valencia was named the Pac-12 Wrestler of the Year, marking the first time a wrestler had earned back-to-back honors since Eric Larkin ('01–'03).
+At the NCAA championships, Valencia scored two pins and a major decision to reach the semifinals, where he defeated returning All-American Myles Amine on points to make the finals.
+In the first-place match, he defeated rival and returning NCAA champion Mark Hall, who had denied Valencia the title opportunity the previous year, with an 8–2 decision to become the eleventh Sun Devil to claim an NCAA title.
+After the season, Valencia was named the Pac-12 Wrestler of the Year, marking the first time a wrestler had earned back-to-back honors since Eric Larkin (2001–2003).

 2018–2019

-In his junior year, Valencia claimed titles in the Bison Open, the Cougar Clash and also his third consecutive Midlands title.
-This season marked the first and second times he had been defeated during the regular season, as he was first beaten by rival Mark Hall (0-4) and then shockingly pinned by Daniel Lewis from Missouri, going 13–2 in duals and 24-2 overall.
-At the Pac-12 Championships, Valencia recorded two dominant technical falls to claim his third straight title and was named the OW.
-At the NCAA championships, Valencia, the third seed, made his way to his second final with a pin and three major decisions, while avenging his regular-season loss to Daniel Lewis.
-In the finale, he once again faced his nemesis Mark Hall, whom he edged by a point and denied the title for a second time, claiming his second NCAA title and avenging his other loss from the regular season.
+During his junior year, Valencia claimed titles in the Bison Open, the Cougar Clash and a third-consecutive Midlands title.
+This season marked the first and second times he had been defeated during the regular season, losing to Mark Hall and Daniel Lewis from Missouri, posting a 13–2 record in duals and 24–2 overall.
+At the Pac-12 Championships, Valencia scored two technical falls to claim his third straight title and be named the OW.

+At the NCAA championships, Valencia, the third-seed, made his way to his second finals match with a pin and three major decisions, also avenging his regular-season loss to Daniel Lewis.
+In the first-place match, he once again faced Mark Hall, whom he edged by a point and denied the title for a second time, claiming a second NCAA title himself and avenging his other loss from the regular season.
 After the season, Valencia was named the Pac-12 Wrestler of the Year for the third time.

 2019–2020

-As a senior, Valencia moved up from 174 to 184 pounds, claimed titles from the Journeyman Collegiate Classic and the Cliff Keen Invitational, and was racking up an undefeated 12–0 record in dual meets (20-0 overall).
-On February, Valencia tested positive to a recreational substance from the Matteo Pellicone (freestyle), and was subsequently suspended by the ASU wrestling team, which finished his career as a folkstyle wrestler.
+As a senior, Valencia moved up from 174 to 184 pounds, claimed titles from the Journeyman Collegiate Classic and the Cliff Keen Invitational, and had posted an undefeated 12–0 record in dual meets (20–0 overall).
+On February, Valencia tested positive for a recreational substance in a doping test from the Matteo Pellicone, a freestyle tournament where he had competed in January 2020, and was subsequently suspended by the ASU wrestling team, which cut short his season and his collegiate career.

-During his collegiate years, Valencia was a two-time NCAA Division I national champion, a three-time All-American, a three-time Pac-12 champion, and a three-time Pac-12 Wrestler of the Year.